What is Scientific Research? 2 Forms of Scientific Inquiry

 inductive vs deductive

-Both inductive and deductive research play crucial roles in advancing science.
-Inductive research is particularly beneficial when there are limited prior theories or explanations, while deductive research shines when there are numerous competing theories and researchers seek to determine the most effective theory and its conditions.
+Inductive and deductive research are both crucial for scientific progress; however, inductive (theory-building) research is particularly beneficial when there are limited existing theories or explanations, whereas deductive (theory-testing) research is more effective when numerous competing theories exist regarding the same phenomenon, and researchers seek to determine which theory is most effective and under what conditions.

 Theory and Observations